ckeditor/ckeditor5/packages/ckeditor5-style/docs/features/style.md

 	The styles feature is experimental and **still in development**.
 </info-box>

-Use the demo below to test applying various style to content.
+Use the demo below to test applying various styles to content.

 {@snippet features/styles}